 3. Family Details

 This section captures information about your spouse/partner, dependent children, and parents.
-For anyone travelling with you, you'll need their passport details.
+For anyone travelling with you, you will need their passport details.
 This information helps establish your family ties and reasons to return to your home country.

 4. Employment, Income and Accommodation

-Here you'll provide details about your employment status, annual income, savings, planned expenditure for the trip, and monthly outgoings.
-You'll also specify where you'll be staying in the UK.
-This is where you answer the questions about money planning to spend and monthly expenditure.
+Here you will provide details about your employment status, annual income, savings, planned expenditure for the trip, and monthly outgoings.
+You will also specify where you will be staying in the UK.
+This is where you answer the questions about money planning to spend and monthly expenditure covered above.

 Employment status: Self-employed